 - Co-Artistic Director of the largest ever 3000 singer Various Voices Festival at the South Bank Center (May 2009)

 - A simulation/workshop for Artistic Directors entitled 'Programming concerts in Challenging times' (September 2010)

 - An all-GALA 'Big Gay Sing' to an audience of 5000 singers, involving choruses from across America (July 2012)

 - An interactive workshop for Artistic Directors entitled: 'Mission-based Programming' (October 2013)

 LONDON GAY MEN’S CHORUS 2002-2007

-i was also Musical Director and conductor of the London Gay Men’s Chorus from 2002-2007.
+in what now seems like a previous life (I look so young in that Sydney picture below!), I was also Musical Director and conductor of the London Gay Men’s Chorus from 2002-2007.
 Under my leadership, the chorus grew from 120 to around 220 members.
 LGMC became the largest gay choir in Europe, on a par with the larger US LGBT choruses, increasing in size, musical excellence, fundraising need and both community and outreach ambition.
 They also performed to sell-out audiences in the top international venues in London every year, including the Queen Elizabeth Hall (2002, 2003, 2004, 2006) and Barbican Hall (2004, 2005, 2006).